rqreyes/steezy/README.md

 - React Slick (class video carousel) contains a bug with centering the pagination numbers, so I had to directly edit the npm package
 - React Slick still uses depracated lifecycle hooks, so relative console errors may appear
-- Accounts for the time watched when the user pauses or seeks another location in the video
+- Accounts for the time watched when the user pauses or seeks another location in the video in milliseconds
 - Assumes that the user doesn't search for the term "sandstorm", unless they want to discover the hidden **easter egg**

 - If I had more time, I would employ the following: